Understanding Cholesterol: Diagnosis and Treatment

 Exercise.
 Studies show that regular exercise improves cholesterol levels.

-Statin drugs are among the most widely used to lower total and LDL cholesterol.
+Statin drugs are among the most widely used medicines for lowering total and LDL cholesterol.
+Studies have shown that they also help reduce the risk of future cardiac events.
 Statins available in the U.S. are: Mevacor, Altocor, Pravachol, Lescol, Zocor, Crestor, and Lipitor.
 These drugs work by blocking the liver's ability to produce cholesterol.
 Though they usually don't cause problems, in rare instances, they can cause reversible damage to the liver and muscle.
 Because of this, your doctor will periodically perform blood tests to check your liver function.